-- 1. The development consists of infilling (the filling of a small gap with one to five dwellings) of a small undeveloped plot or on a brownfield site; and, - 2. the proposed development is similar in scale and height to existing neighbouring dwellings; and, - 3. will not involve the outward extension of the village of Great Ryburgh; and, - 4. is not considered to adversely affect amenity by, for instance, requiring unsuitable access, reducing the privacy of adjoining properties or inconsistency with the character of the locality; and - 5. where a proposal includes affordable housing the sizes and quantities of these dwellings should improve the balance of sizes of affordable housing available in the village.
-Only building more 2-3 bedroomed houses would not provide for the problem of families outgrowing such dwellings and would not be supported; and, - 6. consideration has been given to all sources of flooding and surface water drainage in line with national policy.
+- 1. The development consists of infilling (the filling of a small gap between existing dwellings) of a small undeveloped plot or on a brownfield site; and, - 2. the proposed development is similar in scale and height to existing neighbouring dwellings; and, - 3. is not considered to adversely affect amenity by, for instance, requiring unsuitable access, reducing the privacy of adjoining properties or inconsistency with the character of the locality; and, - 4. where a proposal includes affordable housing the sizes and quantities of these dwellings should improve the balance of sizes of affordable housing available in the village.
+Only building more 2-3 bedroomed houses would not provide for the problem of families outgrowing such dwellings and would not be supported; and, - 5. consideration has been given to all sources of flooding and surface water drainage in line with national policy.

-Proposals should provide adequate information to support a project level HRA.
+Proposals should provide adequate information(10) to support a project level Habitats Regulations Assessment.